hackclub/hackclub/workshops/drumpad/README.md

 author: '@emmanuel39hanks'
 ---

-# Creating a Drum Pad in HTML, CSS & JavaScript
+Ever wondered how you can play sounds with code?
+Well if yes, then you will love this workshop!
+We are going to be creating a drum pad in less than 230 lines of code that plays actual sounds, and if you are a beginner this won't only be fun and creative but will help you get comfortable with coding!

-In this workshop, we are going to be creating a drum pad in less than 230 lines of code.
+# Overview

 _Preview of the Drum Pad we are going to be creating_